Godoy/frontend-manual/accessibility-guidelines/README.md

 Additional guidance is available in the Web Content Accessibility Guidelines (WCAG).

-# 3. Accessibility Standard - WCAG 2.0
+# 3. Accessibility standard - WCAG 2.0

 [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag.php) (**WCAG**) has the goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
 It is developed and maintained by the [Web Accessibility Initiative](https://www.w3.org/WAI/) (**WAI**), is a subgroup of the World Wide Web Consortium (W3C).